Jerry Lee Lewis, outrageous rock 'n' roll star, dies at 87

 “There was rockabilly.
 There was Elvis.
 But there was no pure rock 'n 'roll before Jerry Lee Lewis kicked in the door,” a Lewis admirer once observed.
 That admirer was Jerry Lee Lewis.

-For a brief time, in 1958, he was a contender to replace Presley as rock's prime hitmaker after Elvis was drafted into the Army.
+For a brief time, in 1958, he was a contender to replace Presley as rock's prime hit maker after Elvis was drafted into the Army.
 But while Lewis toured in England, the press learned three damaging things: He was married to 13-year-old (possibly even 12-year-old) Myra Gale Brown, she was his cousin, and he was still married to his previous wife.
-His tour was cancelled, he was blacklisted from the radio and his earnings dropped overnight to virtually nothing.
+His tour was canceled, he was blacklisted from the radio and his earnings dropped overnight to virtually nothing.

 “I probably would have rearranged my life a little bit different, but I never did hide anything from people,” Lewis told the Wall Street Journal in 2014 when asked about the marriage.
 “I just went on with my life as usual.”